Samuel-Weir/Technical-Blog-2/README.md

 1. Fork this repo
 2. Clone this repository using **GitHub Desktop**.
 3. Open the project in **VS Code**.
-4. Explore the provided `index.html` and `style.css` files.
+4. Explore the provided files.
 5. Answer **technical questions** in `technical-questions.html`.
-6. Make changes to the HTML & CSS files.
-7. Commit and push your updates to GitHub.
+6. Commit and push your updates to GitHub.

 ---